 Exceptions To Homestead Exemption From Creditors

 There are important exceptions to Florida’s homestead protection.
-Florida Constitution does not protect homestead property against tax liens, mortgages, homeowner association assessments, or mechanic’s liens associated with labor or materials to repair or improve the homestead property, and voluntary liens including mortgages and homeowner association liens.
-For example, a contractor can put a lien on your homestead if you don’t pay for work done or materials furnished to your house, and your membership in a homeowner association subjects your homestead to liens for dues or assessment.
+Florida Constitution does not protect homestead property against tax liens, homeowner association mechanic’s liens associated with labor or materials to repair or improve the homestead property, and voluntary liens including mortgages and homeowner association liens.
+For example, a contractor can place a lien on your homestead to enforce payment for labor and materials furnished to your house, and your membership in a homeowner association subjects your homestead to liens for dues or assessment.

 If a civil judgment is recorded in the county of your residence before you occupy your homestead, your subsequent occupancy will not protect the home from the pre-recorded judgment lien.
 Therefore, you should not purchase a homestead in any county where a creditor has previously recorded a judgment.
 The prior judgment will take precedence over your purchase and occupancy of a homestead in that county.

 Florida’s constitutional homestead provision does not apply to a moblile or modular home situated on a leased lot.
 However, Florida Statute 222.05 protects mobile homes from judgment creditors.
 The statute provides that mobile home owners and occupants whose home is on leased land may claim the mobile home as their homestead exempt from levy and forced sale.

 The asset protection benefits of homestead should not be confused with the homestead tax exemption

 The tax exemption and creditor exemption are similar, but different rules apply to each.
 For example, the homestead tax exemption requires that you occupy your home on January 1 and that you must file papers with the county tax assessor or property appraiser.
 These tax rules are irrelevant for asset protection of the homestead.